A Moment-assisted Approach for Improving Subsampling-based MLE with Large-scale data: Introduction

 The rest of this paper is organized as follows.
-In Section \ref{sec: method}, we propose the MAS method, establish the asymptotic properties of the MAS estimator and discuss the selection of moment function vector for implementing the proposed method.
-Simulation studies were conducted in Section \ref{sec: simulation}, followed by a real data example in Section \ref{sec: real data}.
+In Section \ref{sec: MAS}, we propose the MAS method and establish the asymptotic properties of the MAS estimator.
+In Section \ref{sec:opth}, we derive the optimal moment function vector, propose a approximation method for the optimal moment function when it is hard to compute, and establish the asymptotic distribution of the MAS estimator with an estimated optimal moment function under different regimes.
+Simulation studies were conducted in Section \ref{sec: simulation}, followed by two real data examples in Section \ref{sec: real data}.